Easy Brine Recipe For A Turkey breast

 HOW TO MAKE THE BEST SMOKED TURKEY BRINE

-- Thaw your turkey breast fully to food safety standards.
+- Thaw the turkey breast fully to food safety standards if it is frozen.

 - Find a large container that can be sealed and kept with ice in it or in the fridge.